DuskXi/IndividualProject/ProjectRecording/clevr.md

 6. Log[0]: Implements collision detection during scene generation, reduces unnecessary calculations to a minimum, and avoids clevr's original generation code that requires blender to run additional unnecessary calculations while rendering.
 7. Log[0]: It realizes the calculation of the proportion of non-background pixels of each object in its own frame based on its own rasterization results, so that the object's occlusion rate can be calculated.
 This can be used as a threshold to filter out inappropriate data.
 8. Log[0]: Successfully migrated relative position calculation code to new code.
+9. Log[0]: Implemented bounding box data comes with output, as well as a bounding box drawing tool (mainly to visually verify the accuracy of the bounding box position).
+The bounding box takes and outputs the original center coordinate ndc data (including the z-axis).